 Can Musk’s Boring Company reduce the cost of tunnel boring so dramatically?
 Many are skeptical.
 Still, smaller tunnels will lower costs and investors in the Chicago/O’Hare tunnel are confident enough to put up 100% of the financing- without ANY government funding.

-Chicago’s contract with Musk for their 8 mile tunnel to O’Hare airport would cost about $1 billion resulted in almost no financial risk from the city, state or federal governments.
-The validity of their tunneling proposal should be clear…one way or the other…in a year or two.
+Chicago’s contract with Musk for their 8 mile tunnel to O’Hare airport, 100% funded by private enterprise, would cost about $1 billion.
+Instead of a high-speed vacuum tube, The Boring Company proposes a low speed (150 mph) subway.
+But will homes and businesses have to make way for a hyperloop bypass?
+The validity of the Boring Company’s tunneling claims should be clear…one way or the other…in a year or two.

 The 3.6 mile Transbay Tube carries Bay Area Rapid Transit (BART) trains.
 The tube was constructed on land, transported to the site, then submerged and lowered to the bottom.